sgladkoff/goldpan/docs/perfectionist.md

 A **Requestor** can create review jobs (at https://lqa.logrusglobal.com/requestor-room) by clicking the **New Job** button on the **Requestor tab**.

 ![perf0](perf0.png)

+All repeated translation units are excluded from the file when uploading it to the service.

 If you don't want to review the whole file, you can get a sample with a certain number of words less than the number of words in the file.
 The **Requestor** can set the sample size after uploading the file using the **Sample size** field above the table.
 After entering the desired sample size, click the **Resample randomly** button.